 ]]>

-In the second Semi-final of the ICC Women's Cricket World Cup 2025, while the hosts India Women got the mammoth target of 339 runs against the defending champions and seven-time winners Australia Women, Jemimah Rodrigues inspired the hosts to the record chase along with the skipper Harmanpreet Kaur.
+In the second Semi-final of the ICC Women's Cricket World Cup 2025, the hosts India Women faced a massive target of 339 runs against the defending champions and seven-time winners Australia Women.

 Australia Women won the toss and scored 338 all out in 49.5 overs, where Phoebe Litchfield smashed a 77-ball century and scored 119 runs off 93 balls with 17 fours and three sixes.
 Also, Ellyse Perry scored 77 off 88 balls, and Ashleigh Gardner scored 63 off 45 balls for that giant total.